 The discounts on those amounts are computed using United States Treasury Bill rates with maturities commensurate to the time period of expected collection of pledges.
-Discount rates used for the years ended June 30, 2022 and 2021 ranged from 2% to 2.75%.
-In subsequent years, amortization of the discounts is included in contributions and support in the statement of activities.
-The Pastoral Center determines the allowance for uncollectible promises to give based on historical experience, an assessment of economic conditions, and a review of subsequent collections.
+Discount rates used for the year ended June 30, 2023 ranged from 2.00% to 2.75%.
+In subsequent years, amortization of the discounts is included in contributions and support in the consolidated statement of activities.
+The Pastoral Center determines the allowance for uncollectible promises to give based on historical experience, an assessment of economic conditions and a review of subsequent collections.
 Promises to give are written off when deemed uncollectible.
-The allowance for doubtful accounts for pledges receivable totaled \$121,936 and \$147,316 at June 30, 2022 and 2021, respectively.
+The allowance for doubtful accounts for pledges receivable totaled \$194,000 and \$122,000 at June 30, 2023 and 2022, respectively.